SenkuDevX/SENKU-OS/README.md

 *Made with 10 billion percent of my brain power.*

-> **Note:** AI was used for bug solving and understanding my own code — all logic, design, and ideas are my own.
+> **Note:** AI was used for bug solving, README and understanding my own code — all logic, design, and ideas are my own.

 </div>